oneapi-src/oneDPL/documentation/library_guide/introduction.rst

 Difference with Standard C++ Parallel Algorithms
 ************************************************

-* Function object parameters passed in to algorithms executed with device policies must provide `const` function call operators, due to requirements of the SYCL specification.
 * oneDPL execution policies only result in parallel execution if random access iterators are provided, the execution will remain serial for other iterator types.
+* Function object parameters passed in to algorithms executed with device policies must provide const function call operators.
+The SYCL spec (4.12) states that writing to such an object during a SYCL kernel is undefined behavior.
 * For the following algorithms, par_unseq and unseq policies do not result in vectorized execution:
   ``includes``, ``inplace_merge``, ``merge``, ``set_difference``, ``set_intersection``,
   ``set_symmetric_difference``, ``set_union``, ``stable_partition``, ``unique``.